Learning Gaussian Graphical Models with Latent Confounders: Theoretical analysis and model comparisons

-When using PCA+GGM, we need to determine the rank first (i.e. how many principal components should be removed). \citet{leek2007capturing} and \citet{leek2012sva} suggest using the \texttt{sva} function from \texttt{Bioconductor}, which is based on parallel analysis \citep{horn1965rationale,buja1992remarks,lim2019determining}.
+When using PCA+GGM, we need to determine the rank first (i.e., how many principal components should be removed). \cite{leek2007capturing, leek2012sva} suggest using the \texttt{sva} function from \texttt{Bioconductor}, which is based on parallel analysis \cite{horn1965rationale,buja1992remarks,lim2019determining}.
 Parallel analysis compares the eigenvalues of the sample correlation matrix to the eigenvalues of a random correlation matrix for which no factors are assumed.
 Given the number of principal components to remove, we can use model selection tools such as AIC, BIC or cross-validation to choose the sparsity parameter in Glasso.
-One may also decide how many principal components to remove by considering the eigenvalues of the observed covariance matrix (see section \ref{sec:convergence} and section \ref{sec:analysis_thm}).
+One may also decide how many principal components to remove by considering the number of top eigenvalues of the observed covariance matrix (see Section \ref{sec:convergence} and Section \ref{sec:analysis_thm}).
+Note that these rank selection approaches perform well when the low-rank confounding has large enough spectral norm compared to the norm of signal (more details on these conditions are discussed in \cite{leek2012sva, lim2019determining}).
+We will see in later sections that these conditions can be satisfied in many real-world applications.
+When the spectral norm of the latent confounder is small, approaches which do not account for confounding, such as Glasso and CLIME, are actually robust enough to perform well even when confounding exists.
+This is theoretically proved by \cite{ren2012discussion} and our simulations in next section also confirm this.